nazmulidris/places-api-poc/README.md

 The current solution is to use M2 (Material Design 2) components for Android, which are in alpha (as of Sep 2, 2018).
 To get started w/ M2 for Android, here are some links.
-It looks promising, as themeing is getting fixed along with quite a few bugs.
+It looks promising, as there are plans to address theming along with quite a few bugs.

 1. [Material Design 2 Components for Android, Getting Started](http://tinyurl.com/yak2s4jo)
 1. [Material Design 2 Components for Android, Theming](http://tinyurl.com/y7rs6f6z)